 Why is this project necessary?

-The quality of raw water from underground bores has higher than average salinity and calcium levels.
-While the groundwater meets Australian Drinking Water Standards, the new pipeline project will ensure an improved, long-term drinking water supply for the Katunga community.
+Katunga's previous water supply from underground bores met Australian Drinking Water Standards but had higher than average salinity and calcium levels.
+The new pipeline provides an improved, long-term drinking water supply for the Katunga community.
 The project also addresses feedback from customers about the hardness of the water supply and its impact on household appliances.

 Will the water pressure change?

-No, the water pressure will remain the same during and after construction in both Katunga and Numurkah.
+No, water pressure will remain the same for both Katunga and Numurkah residents.

 Ask a question or get in touch